olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_16.md

 I solved this by maintaining a list of Laser's that have a coordinate and a direction.
 Iteratively, a laser is popped from the list and the laser is moved to its next tile and the affect this has is processed.
 Depending on the tile in which the laser lies, it may:

- - Do nothing: If on a ground tile, the laser with this new coordinate and same direction is added to the list of lasers.
+ - **Do nothing**: If on a ground tile, the laser with this new coordinate and same direction is added to the list of lasers.
- - Change direction: If on a mirror tile, the laser with this new coordinate but different direction is added to the list.
+ - **Change direction**: If on a mirror tile, the laser with this new coordinate but different direction is added to the list.
- - Split: If on a splitter tile, two new lasers with this new coordinate but perpendiular directions to the original laser (and opposite to each other) will be added to the list.
+ - **Split**: If on a splitter tile, two new lasers with this new coordinate but perpendiular directions to the original laser (and opposite to each other) will be added to the list.

 If a new laser is the same as one that has already been processed, it is skipped.
 This is done by maintaining a set of seen laser states.

-Iterating until the list of lasers is empty, we return the number of grid tiles energized through this process.
+Iterating until the list of lasers is empty, we return the number of grid tiles energized through this process by returning the length of the laser states set.

 ## Part 2